-Dr. Jonathan V. Wright is the Medical Director of Tahoma Clinic in Tukwila, Washington (www.TahomaClinic.com and an author of “D-Mannose and Bladder Infection: The Natural Alternative to Antibiotics” (as well as dozens of other books and articles).
-A graduate of Harvard University and the University of Michigan Medical School, he has introduced several groundbreaking natural treatments for various conditions including UTI, asthma, eczema, osteoporosis, and even some severe neurological problems.
+Dr. Jonathan V. Wright was the first physician to introduce D-Mannose in clinical practice in the late 1980sin the USA and he also is extensively using SSKI for urinary tract infection treatment.
+He is the Medical Director of Tahoma Clinic in Tukwila, Washington (www.TahomaClinic.com and an author of “D-Mannose and Bladder Infection: The Natural Alternative to Antibiotics” (as well as dozens of other books and articles).
+A graduate of Harvard University and the University of Michigan Medical School, Dr. Wright has introduced several groundbreaking natural treatments for various conditions including UTI, asthma, eczema, osteoporosis, and even some severe neurological problems.

 Allergy Is A Risk-Factor For UTI

-Anastasia: What makes somebody more prone to UTIs?
+Anastasia Visotsky: What makes somebody prone to UTIs?

 Dr. Wright: There are many factors, but I will highlight two that are worth special mention: allergies and hormonal imbalance.